seald/nedb/docs/storageBrowser.md

 <a name="module_storageBrowser"></a>

 ## storageBrowser
-<p>Way data is stored for this database
+<p>Way data is stored for this database</p>
-For a Node.js/Node Webkit database it's the file system For a browser-side database it's localforage which chooses the best option depending on user browser (IndexedDB then WebSQL then localStorage)</p>
+<p>This version is the browser version and uses [localforage](https://github.com/localForage/localForage) which chooses the best option depending on user browser (IndexedDB then WebSQL then localStorage).</p>

-<p>This version is the browser version</p>
+**See**

+- module:storage
+- module:storageReactNative

 * [storageBrowser](#module_storageBrowser)